balenaltd/handbook/Scratch-Pad.md

 If you bump into this during support, please link the Front ticket to [this issue](https://github.com/resin-io/hq/issues/712)

+*[26 May 2017] Note: while we still don't know the underlying cause of this, we suspect that it might have to do with registry v1 as opposing to registry v2.
+If you bump into this you can attempt to pull from a registry v2 by following these teardown instructions from https://beta.frontapp.com/inboxes/shared/intercom/all/319610155:*

+> In the end I checked Docker on the device is >=1.6, pulled the image from registry v2, tagged it as a registry1 image and started the supervisor.
+I probably cheated and that "fix" only kicked the can down the road, it's possible the device will hit the same issues again on next update. we'll have to see.

 ## Wifi connect app stops working when systemd enabled (should only affect very old versions of resinOS)
 ### Symptoms
 wlan de-authenticates immediately after authentication with error code = 3